RabbitHoleRP/RedisLib/README.md

 ---

-> 2. Adicione a dependência.
+> 2. Add the dependency

 **Maven**: